 Oregon Health & Science University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 OHSU School of Medicine designates this live activity for a maximum of 1 AMA PRA Category 1 CreditTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 If you have any questions or would like to be a speaker please contact Katie Manoogian.

-We are honored to have, presenting at diagnostic radiology grand rounds, visiting professor from the UCSD in San Diego, California:
+We are honored to have, presenting at diagnostic radiology grand rounds, visiting professor from the University of British Columbia in Vancouver:

 Noon - 1 p.m.